 Politics should be informed not just by history but by historians, argues Suzannah Lipscomb.

-Roger Hudson takes a hilltop view of a smouldering city, following the devastating earthquake of April 18th, 1906.
+A hilltop view of a smouldering city, following the devastating earthquake of April 18th, 1906.

 Did the story of a stolen Roman ring provide the basis for one of the 20th century’s most popular works of fiction?
 Mark Horton and Lynn Forest-Hill tell the story of the archaeological dig which fuelled the fantasies of J.R.R.
 Tolkien.

 Amanda Foreman tells the story of the Stuart courtier, Frances, Countess of Essex.

 The world’s first global commodity spawned a network of traders, producers and consumers, whose interactions shaped the modern world, as Giorgio Riello explains.